hamid-nazar/Nova-AI-virtual-assistant/README.md

   - Axios

 ## Additional Notes
-The functionality for the inding the cheapest fligh between tow locations does not work very well due to significant delays in receiving response back from the API.
+The functionality for the finding the cheapest fligh between tow locations does not work very well due to the significant delays in receiving response back from the API.
 As a result, using this functionality may not be very practical in real-world scenarios.